econnet/econ/motivation.rst

 Even the opposite:
 There is a pressure on wages to increase the profit of the owners.

-By law, the employee is controlled by the employer.
 Because the majority of people are employees and cannot take part in the profit maximization, employment produces inequality.

 To improve their lives, i.e. maximize their profit, employees need to become owners of their work, of their cooperation.

 Work for Equality